The Friday Edition

 13 June 2026

 Prof. Glenn Diesen discusses with Profs.
 Mearsheimer and Karaganov the decline of nuclear deterrence and rising Russia-West tensions over Ukraine.
 Karaganov notes the post-Cold War order has broken down, and Europe has lost its caution against great-power conflicts.
 He emphasizes Russia must rebuild credible deterrence—not to win, but to prevent escalation.
-He also highlights Europe's volatile history, especially Germany, and suggests fear of disastrous consequences is key to deterring renewed militarism.
+He also highlights Europe's volatile history, especially Germany, and suggests that fear of disastrous consequences is key to deterring renewed militarism.

 John Mearsheimer warns that Western leaders overlook Cold War lessons on nuclear safety.
 NATO’s expansion into Ukraine, military activities near Russian borders, and threats to Russia’s assets pose serious risks.
-He criticizes Karaganov’s negative view of Germany and Europe, arguing such labels may reinforce stereotypes and raise tensions.
+He criticizes Karaganov’s negative view of Germany and Europe, arguing that such labels may reinforce stereotypes and raise tensions.
 Mearsheimer highlights that even limited nuclear use, if unchecked, could escalate proliferation, especially in Germany, leading to long-term instability.

 BUILDING THE BRIDGE! | A WAY TO GET TO KNOW THE OTHER AND ONE ANOTHER